Abdominoplasty Surgery in Chandigarh

 Q. What are the medical benefits of a tummy tuck?

 A: After extreme weight loss or multiple pregnancies, abdominal muscles usually become weak, and are often associated with lordosis, or sway back.
-A tummy tuck helps in tightening these weak muscles, in addition to removing excess skin and fat that had been putting a load on the lumbar spine.
+This surgery helps in tightening these weak muscles, in addition to removing excess skin and fat that had been putting a load on the lumbar spine.
 After the surgery, therefore, such patients may notice a significant improvement in their posture and relief in certain types of back pain.

 Sometimes abdominal muscle weakness leads to a ventral hernia through which the intestine or abdominal tissue protrude and form a pocket or sack.
 Tummy Tuck and Ventral hernia repair, both require correction of weakened adnominal muscles.
 If you go in primarily for a Tummy tuck, an incidental finding of ventral hernia can thus be corrected in the same sitting by strengthening the abdominal wall.
 Alternatively, if your primary concern is hernia repair, your surgeon might consider a combined surgery with a tummy tuck.
 This combination surgery is safe as well as practical, as it can reduce medical expenses and recovery time.